fsharp/fslang-design/RFCs/FS-1127-init-only-and-required-properties.md

   - F# compiler will restrict the call of an init-only setter to the object initialization only.

 - "Required members" feature was recently added to C# and is a way of specifying that a property or field is required to be set during object initialization, forcing the callee to provide initial values for all required members at the creation side.
-  - Scope of F# support will be limited to consuming classes with required members and enforcing the initialization at the creation side in the compile time.
+  - In this RFC, F# support will be limited to consuming classes with required members and enforcing the initialization at the creation side in the compile time.

+## Motivation ##

+F# compiler should support and respect the contracts, which are implied by the CIL and metadata produced by C#.

+<sub>C# motivation for adding required members can be found [here](https://github.com/dotnet/csharplang/blob/main/proposals/required-members.md#motivation).</sub>

+## Detailed Design ##

 ### Init-only property setters ###